H-chauvet/RISU/CONTRIBUTING.md

 ## Branch Rules

+The branch name must have a keyword before
+  - feature -> `For a new feature / functionnality`
+  - fix -> `For a bug resolution`
+  - refacto -> `For a refactorization of code`
+  -

 The branch name should consider the issue title and the issue number in its name.
-The issue's number must come first.
+The issue's number must come first, after the keyword.
+Every single word must be in lowercase.

 Example:

-    `git checkout -b 2-Create-The-Contributing.md`
+    `git checkout -b feature/2-create-the-contributing.md`

 You must make one branch per issue.

 Try to push as regularly as possible so everyone can see where you are at.
 When first committing to a branch, it is recommended to open a PR draft, so it will be easier for your mates to see where you are at.

-## Documentation

-The documentation is mandatory for every function corresponding to the code rules.
-Everyone must be able to understand the utility of the function just by reading the function’s documentation.

-### Commit Rules
+## Commit Rules

 They should always look like the following description: